AlexanderEggers/hitogo/README.md

         .show(this);
 }

-//Keep in mind that if you want to show Hitogo directly at the beginning, you need to delay this show()-call.
-You can simple use showDelayed(...) for that.
+/*Keep in mind that if you want to show Hitogo directly at the beginning, you need to delay this show()-call.
+You can simple use showDelayed(...) for that.*/
 ```

 Status